 Well, in the full version anyway.
 Not so much with the beta build I played for this article, as cut-scenes – among other things – were still very much a WIP.
 Aside from that, it was a nice slice of fast-paced, relentless action, even if I did die more often than I’d have liked.
-There were demonic hounds, evil ninjas, fiery (in favor of spikes, I suppose?) walls and bottomless pits… and that’s just the first act!
+There were demonic hounds, evil ninjas, fiery (in favour of spikes?) walls and bottomless pits… and that’s just the first act!

-Upon reaching act 2, which takes place in a forest area, the challenge increased noticeably with the addition of timed gusts of wind.
+Upon reaching act 2, which takes place in a forest area, the challenge increases noticeably with the addition of timed gusts of wind.
 These would push everything not bolted down left or right, often into aforementioned fiery walls, straight off a platform and such.
 Troublesome?
 You bet, but never downright unfair.
-Just like the rest of the game in fact, beta or not.
+Just like the rest of the game, in fact, beta or not.

 As far as controlling the nameless ninja/protagonist goes, things couldn’t be much simpler.
 One button jumps while another attacks, and latching onto walls happens automatically, which makes scaling them a breeze.
 Unless you’re attempting to climb a wall of fireball-spewing sentries, that is.
 Nope, not joking – totally a thing in Mute Crimson+, and a rather interesting one at that.
 Interesting and deadly.